Fit AGLedger under the stack you already run

 wandb_run_id | Weights & Biases | string |

 Use the keys that apply.
-Unknown keys are accepted but not part of the convention — stick to this set so downstream consumers can rely on the shape.
-Full reference in the framework-neutral integration guide.
+Unknown keys are accepted but not part of the convention - stick to this set so downstream consumers can rely on the shape.
+The SDKs emit it for you.

 SIEM export